vashpan/xcode-dev-cleaner/README.md

 This section is selected by default, with exception of the latest version of each system.

+### Unused Simulators

+Sometime we need older simulators for testing.
+Unfortunately there is no easy way to delete them when we don't need them, this section helps with removing them.

 ### Archives

 When we create build for distrubution or export, a new archive is created.
 For each version it contains a build, debug symbols and